Gamhariya, Nepal

 At the time of the 1991 Nepal census it had a population of 3851 people living in 729 individual households.

 After Panchayat Kaal, the official name of this village development committee became "Gamhariya" but still not amended in some statistics data and refers it as Gamhariya Parsa.

-The village development committee has 9 wards.
+The village development committee has nine wards.
 Half of Ward 1 comprises in Parsa village, rest of ward 1 and wards 2,3,4 and 5 in Gamhariya village and remaining wards 6,7,8 and 9 in Laxmipur village as sub locality.

-In 2012, the estimated population of this VDC is around 5000.
+In 2012, the estimated population of this VDC was around 5000.